 Not this.
 This recipe for Green Beans with Toasted Walnuts and Prosciutto is not only easy to make, it's a great addition to any dinner, from simple Oven Roasted Chicken, BBQ steak, or a roast.

 Do I have to use prosciutto in this recipe?

 No, no you don't.
 If you don't have Prosciutto you can substitute bacon.
 When you use bacon, cook it first.
 You can then use some of the bacon fat along with the oil, or drain the fat completely after cooking.
 I like to use about one tablespoon of the bacon fat along with two tablespoons of extra virgin olive oil when I use bacon.
 Flavortown!

 What is blanching and why do it?

 This recipe instructs you to blanch the beans before finishing in the skillet.

 Blanching keeps the beans pretty and green so they are not the color of an army jeep, which, IMHO, is not pretty.

 To blanch the bean, bring a pot of lightly salted water to a boil; add the green beans and simmer until crisp-tender, about 3 or 4 minutes.
-If you like your vegetables softer, simmer them a bit longer, 5 – 7 minutes.
+If you like your vegetables softer, as I do, simmer them a bit longer.
+I actually find that 7 minutes gives me my perfect bean.
 Have a bowl of ice water standing by, when the time is up, drain the beans into a colander and then put them immediately into the ice water to cool.
 This sets the color.

 Want to grow your own green beans?
 It's so easy and there's nothing better than going out into your own garden and picking them fresh from the vine.
 Another added plus is kids are much more inclined to eat something they have grown themselves.
 Here are a couple of great links to show you how easy it is to accomplish.